- December 31, 2020

-In trading, when something is missed too often that can aid you in your trading day, you may find yourself not having the success you once had.
-The trading world is full of traders who slowly bled their trading account to zero.
+When something in trading is missed too often that can help you in your trading day, you may find yourself not having the success you once had.

 There is a simple way to ensure that even the most mundane yet important factors are not being missed that can affect your day trading strategy, and that is through the use of a basic checklist.